 Assisting the Assistant DA at Christmas

-Christmas is coming and Jackie Foster (Mena Suvari), an assistant district attorney, is crazy busy trying to wrap up her workload before the holidays.
-On top of that she not only has her daughter Gracie (Giselle Eisenberg) to look after as she is a single mum and whilst she has a handsome boyfriend the confident detective Mike Kelly (John Reardon) enters her life even though they initially don't get on.
-Another man enters her life, her former cop father Jack (James Brolin) who left town to travel around a few years back and hasn't returned since.
+Christmas is coming and Jackie Foster (Mena Suvari - American Reunion), an assistant district attorney as well as a single mum, is super busy trying to wrap up her workload before the holidays.
+On top of that she not only has her daughter, Gracie (Giselle Eisenberg), to look after but there is also her handsome boyfriend the confident detective Mike Kelly (John Reardon - The Christmas Secret) who is part of her life even though they initially didn't get on.
+Another man also enters Jackie's life, her former cop father, Jack (James Brolin - Christmas with Tucker), who left town to travel around a few years back and hasn't returned since.
 But having planned to spend just a day in town Jack finds himself being persuaded to stay longer and whilst things are frosty between father and daughter Jack's experience may come in useful.

 As Hallmark Christmas movies go "I'll Be Home for Christmas" is all about the cast and the nature of the characters.
 As such you have Mena Suvari giving us a pushy but likeable single mum and you have John Reardon delivering likeable, nice guy charmer.
 That is in truth the typical side but then you have James Brolin, who also directs this movie, channelling a bit of John Wayne as the set in his way but still wise grandfather with a glint in his eye and a mischievous side.
 But all three of these are outshone by Giselle Eisenberg as Jackie's daughter who gets the pick of the smart dialogue and does a nice job of delivering it.